Serves: 4

 Difficulty: Medium

 Former tennis pro and MasterChef contestant Henri Leconte shares his recipe for this delicious, tender lamb dish.
-A real comfort dish on a chilly day, it’s ideal in spring when lamb is at its seasonal best.
-If you’re looking for a classy French recipe to serve up at Easter, you need look no further.
+If you’re looking for a classy French recipe to serve up, you need look no further.

 Ingredients